Jack Charlton: Club career

 Charlton played for Leeds United's youth team in the Northern Intermediate League and then for the third team in the Yorkshire League; playing in the physically demanding Yorkshire League at the age of 16 impressed the club's management, and he was soon promoted to the reserve team.
 Charlton was given his first professional contract when he turned 17.
 He made his debut on 25 April 1953 against Doncaster Rovers, taking John Charles' place at centre-half after Charles was moved up to centre-forward.
 It was the final Second Division game of the 1952–53 season, and ended in a 1–1 draw.
-He then had to serve two years' national service with the Household Cavalry, and captained the Horse Guards to victory in the Cavalry Cup in Hanover.
+He then had to serve two years' national service with the Household Cavalry and captained the Horse Guards to victory in the Cavalry Cup in Hanover.
 His national service limited his contribution to Leeds, and he made only one appearance in the 1954–55 season.

-Charlton returned to the first team in September 1955, and kept his place for the rest of the 1955–56 season, helping Leeds win promotion into the First Division after finishing second to Sheffield Wednesday.
+Charlton returned to the first team in September 1955.
+He kept his place for the rest of the 1955–56 season, helping Leeds win promotion into the First Division after finishing second to Sheffield Wednesday.
 He was dropped in the second half of the 1956–57 campaign, partly due to his habit of partying late at night and losing focus on his football.
-He regained his place in the 1957–58 season, and stopped his partying lifestyle as he settled down to married life.
+He regained his place in the 1957–58 season.
+He stopped his partying lifestyle as he settled down to married life.
 In October 1957 he was picked to represent the English Football League in a game against the League of Ireland.

 Leeds struggled after Raich Carter left the club in 1958, and Willis Edwards and then Bill Lambton took charge in the 1958–59 season as Leeds finished nine points above the relegation zone.
-Jack Taylor was appointed manager, and failed to keep Leeds out of the relegation zone by the end of the 1959–60 campaign.
-During this time Charlton began taking his coaching badges, and took part in the Football Association's coaching courses at Lilleshall.
+Jack Taylor was appointed manager and failed to keep Leeds out of the relegation zone by the end of the 1959–60 campaign.
+During this time, Charlton began taking his coaching badges and took part in the Football Association's coaching courses at Lilleshall.